-Proposals will be evaluated by a multidisciplinary committee comprised of NCSU faculty and RENCI staff applying the following criteria.
-Preference will be given to projects that exhibit:
+Proposals will be evaluated by a multidisciplinary committee comprised of Duke faculty and RENCI staff using the following criteria:

-- Future Sustainability.
-Projects that demonstrate a compelling need for visualization expertise and have a strong likelihood of leading to longer term, externally-funded research projects. - Impact and significance: Projects that have the potential for broad scientific impact on society in general and the state of North Carolina in particular are encouraged. - Level of collaboration with RENCI and the Engagement Center.
-Projects that show a strong level of collaboration with RENCI and that utilize the NCSU Engagement Centers' visualization expertise and technologies. - Project deliverables.
-Projects that have concrete deliverables and products such as prototypes, models, methods or applications that can be deployed. - Multidisciplinary collaboration.
-Projects that cross disciplines and involve cooperation among diverse experts and disciplines. - Need for novel visualization techniques: Researchers are encouraged to present novel approaches that have not been tried before and that challenge the status quo with regards to the use of visualization techniques.
+• Future Sustainability.
+Preference will be given to projects that demonstrate a compelling need for visualization expertise and have a strong likelihood of leading to longer term, externally funded research projects.

+• Impact and significance.
+Proposals that have the potential for broad scientific impact on society in general and the state of North Carolina in particular are encouraged.

+• Level of collaboration with RENCI and the Engagement Center.
+Preference will be given to proposals that show a strong level of collaboration with RENCI and that utilize the Duke Engagement Centers' visualization expertise.

+• Project deliverables.
+Projects that have concrete deliverables and products such as prototypes, models, methods or applications that can be deployed are encouraged.

+• Multidisciplinary collaboration.
+Projects that cross disciplines and involve cooperation among diverse experts and disciplines are encouraged.

+• Need for novel visualization techniques.
+Researchers are encouraged to present novel approaches that have not been tried before and that challenge the status quo with regards to the use of visualization techniques.